jamieandrews08/MachineLearning/README.md

-_Analysis reports have been omitted at the request of GT professors to insure academic honesty of future students.
-Analysis reports can be obtained by emailing jandrews63@gatech.edu_
+#######_Analysis reports have been omitted at the request of GT professors to insure academic honesty of future students.
+Please feel free to email jandrews63@gatech.edu with any questions or comments._